 CNPS-San Diego presents four special events each year.
 People travel from all throughout Southern California to attend these events and the events go far in educating, motivating, and inspiring the public to garden with California native plants.

 To find more detailed information about these events and other events held on a monthly basis, check our Upcoming Events section of the website.

 The events fall into the three basic categories listed below:

 NATIVE GARDEN TOUR

-• Self-guided tour of 21 private gardens, with each garden staffed by knowledgeable volunteer docents and homeowners.
-An additional 12 public and commercial gardens are available as stops on the tour.
+• Self-guided tour of private gardens, with each garden staffed by knowledgeable volunteer docents and homeowners.
+Additional public and commercial gardens are available as stops on the tour.

 • All gardens are water-thrifty and contain 60% or more native plants